 Charles (Heard) is a thirtysomething employee of the economic development office for the State of Utah.
 By chance he meets co-worker Laura (Hurt) and is smitten with her.
 She's married with a young daughter, but is currently separated from her husband.
 Charles falls deeply in love with Laura, who's both grateful for and a little confused about the attention he lavishes on her.
-But Charles has issues of his own with the other relationships in his life.
+Meanwhile, Charles has issues of his own with the other relationships in his life.
 His roommate Sam (Peter Riegert) is an unemployed womanizer, his mother Clara (Gloria Grahame) is mentally ill, suicidal, and spends an inordinate amount of time in the bathtub, and his naïve younger sister Susan (Tarah Nutter) is starting to drift away from him.

 The film starts In Medias Res a year after the main events of the story.
 Laura has left Charles and gone back to her oafish husband Ox (Mark Metcalf), but he's still obsessed with her.
 After learning that she finally left Ox for good, Charles thinks that fate will bring him and Laura back together.
 But is he being too optimistic?